uPortal-Project/uPortal/docs/implement/user-attributes/README.md

 As of uPortal `5.10.0`, uPortal supports token replacement in various portlet definition fields of user attributes (known as 'personalization').
 Personalization consists of a filter for all `/api` JSON GET requests, and targeted areas of the UX that leverage endpoints outside of the `/api` context.
 The exception to the `/api` coverage is `/layoutDoc`, which is deprecated.

-By default, the filter is enabled.
-To disable, add the following into `uPortal.properties`:
+By default, the filter is disabled for backwards compatibility.
+To enable, set the following in `uPortal.properties` to true:
 ```
-org.apereo.portal.utils.web.PersonalizationFilter.enable=false
+org.apereo.portal.utils.web.PersonalizationFilter.enable=true
 ```

 To configure the personalization, adopters can choose a prefix for the personalization tokens, and a regex pattern, and then use these tokens in their portlet definitions.